labex-labs/open-source-labs/rust/rust-book/lab-ch07-03-paths-for-referring-to-an-item-in-the-module-tree/step1.md

 We'll show two ways to call the `add_to_waitlist` function from a new function, `eat_at_restaurant`, defined in the crate root.
 These paths are correct, but there's another problem remaining that will prevent this example from compiling as is.
 We'll explain why in a bit.

 The `eat_at_restaurant` function is part of our library crate's public API, so we mark it with the `pub` keyword.
-In "Exposing Paths with the pub Keyword" on page XX, we'll go into more detail about `pub`.
+In "Exposing Paths with the pub Keyword", we'll go into more detail about `pub`.

 Filename: `src/lib.rs`